 - Cons - There is a lot of debate over whether or not homeopathy really works.
-Even if you choose to pursue this type of treatment, it is advised that any other forms of treatment should be approved by your homeopath (the provider of the treatment) so that they don’t interfere with the homeopathic medicines.
+Even if you choose to pursue this type of treatment, it is advised that any other form of treatment should be approved by your homeopath (the provider of the treatment) so that they don’t interfere with the homeopathic medicines.
 Symptoms may worsen after treatment, temporarily, and it’s possible that discharges (such as diarrhea, discharges from the eyes, etc.) may occur.

 - Benefits - Magnetic therapy is a safe treatment approach with no known negative side effects.
 These treatments are inexpensive and relatively simple in their execution.

 - Cons - One of the greatest challenges with this treatment is keeping the magnets in place on your pets while they are moving.
 However, there are some ways to address this—such as magnetic beds and blankets or magnetic strips.
-Currently there is still a lot of research being done regarding this treatment’s effectiveness, with professionals disagreeing on the subject.
+Currently, there is still a lot of research being done regarding this treatment’s effectiveness, with professionals disagreeing on the subject.

-What’s Right for Your Pet?
+What is Right for Your Pet?